Iotic-Labs/py-application-examples/iotic_http/README.md

 - chkconfig --add qapiproxy
 - chkconfig qapiproxy off  # Don't start automatically since depends on everything running already
 - sudo service qapiproxy start

+## WorkerExtra.py

+Iotic Labs uses QAPI Proxy in our infrastructure.
+For some deployments, it was desirable for the proxy to have some more intelligence about Things, Feeds & Controls.
+We have added a simple class which gets instantiated with a [IoticAgent.Core.Client](https://iotic-labs.github.io/py-IoticAgent/Core/Client.m.html) instance.
+Before the QAPIWorker begins its main loop it calls WorkerExtra.start, and when the loop is finished it calls WorkerExtra.stop.
+In this way we are able to automatically confirm Control tell requests or notify clients about incoming Feed data.

+The sample class can be found [here](https://github.com/Iotic-Labs/IoticHttp/tree/master/src/qapiproxy/WorkerExtra.sample.py).
+To use, simply copy WorkerExtra.samply.py to WorkerExtra.py.